BrycenGit/pig-latin/README.md

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

+## Specs

+The program recognizes a word that begins with a vowel and adds way to the end of it.
+  Input Example: "apple"
+  Output Example: "appleway"

+The program recognizes a word that begins with y, moves it to the back and adds ay to the end of it.
+  Input Example: "yell"
+  Output Example: "elloyay"

+The program recognizes a word that begins with q followed by a u, moves it to the back and adds ay to the end of it.
+  Input Example: "queen"
+  Output Example: "eenquay"

+The program recognizes a word that begins with a consonant, moves it to the back and adds ay to the end of it.
+  Input Example: "program"
+  Output Example: "ogrampray"

 ## TDD

 Describe: addWay()